ssulca/devflow/doc/02_airflow_dag_authoring_advanced.md

 ### All you need to know about Sensors
 * Sensor: Operator that is waiting for a condition to be true before execute the next task

-If you set `mode="poke"` and the condition never is true so the task will wait forever the resource used by this task will be taken forever. `reschedule` schedule the sensor for `poke_interval`
+If you set `mode="poke"` and the condition never is true so the task will wait forever, so the resources used by this task will be taken forever.
+It's better use `reschedule` that schedules the sensor for `poke_interval`

 ```python
 from airflow.sensor.date_time import DateTimeSensor